jdad24/crypto-dashboard/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Sessions

+Sessions will be stored using in-memory storage.
+Will perhaps make a change to redis or mongodb at a later date

+## UI Components and Styling

+UI enhanced using tailwind and material ui

+## Database

+Neon postgres database on vercel used for data storage

+## Crypto Market Data

+Data retrieved using coingecko api

+## Environment variables

+Insert coingecko api key into `.env` file.
+Also ensure vercel environment variables are propertly inserted for vercel deployments